kmccarp/HotSliggityBatch/README.md

 # HotSliggityBatch
-Spring Batch for me to convert copied info to cleaner format
+Spring Batch for me to convert copied info from hotslogs to a cleaner format